surfly/webfuse-templates/Accessibility Widget/README.md

 ## Description
-This space contains an extension that takes an existing [accessibility widget](https://github.com/PrabothCharith/accessibility-plugin) from a public github repository.
+This space contains an extension that takes an existing Accessibility Widget (https://github.com/PrabothCharith/accessibility-plugin) from a public github repository.
 The extension adds additional logic to use the widget within Webfuse.
 This includes maintaining state between tabs & pre-defining the widget settings with extension variables.

 ## How to Use